orifer/tw-farm-assistant/README.md

 - The abandoned village checkbox is now editable from the popup and configuration
 - Auto-attack sends troops only to abandoned villages
 - Editable village names when clicked (Config)
+- Yo can mark a village as active or abandoned through the village information page
 - The configuration button is now on the top

 ### 0.3